jyu041/BeeWangWifiChat/README.md

 - tkinter (for the GUI)
 - threading (for being able to recieve messages and send messages)
 - socket (the base of the program, to create TCP connections)
+ - sys (mainly for force quitting the program)

 # Info:
 - There is a variable called "con_limit" in "server.py", this is a limit of how much clients can be connected at once